 Hey!
 I’m glad to see you here!
 My name is Mike and I’m the author of The Dividend Guy Blog since 2010.
 I didn’t create this blog, I bought it because I loved it!
 Yes… I buy blogs amongst other things!

 First things first; I am French Canadian.
-While everything I write on this blog is edited by a Very good friend of mine whose English is very quite excellent, mine is not.
-Therefore, pardon my funny expressions that you will see from time to time!
+While everything I write on this blog is edited by a good friend of mine whose English is better than mine.
+Therefore, pardon my funny expressions that you will read from time to time!
 If you are reading this page, it’s probably because you are an investor and want to learn more about me.
 So let’s start with a little story about how I started investing…

 I will remember this day forever; I applied for a $20,000 line of credit back in 2003.
 I just started my job at the bank and 10 days later, I’m in front of a banker asking for a $20K line of credit.
 I didn’t tell him what it was for; leveraging.
 A month later, I had $19,500 invested in the stock market, all provided by the bank which employs me!
 Three years later, I generated over $70,000 in profit and purchased my first house using $50,000 in cash down from my trading successes.